ilefmsaddak/Dress-Rental-Management-System-Java-Swing-/README.md

 # 👗 Dress Rental Management System – Java Swing

 The **Dress Rental Java App** is a desktop application developed using **Java Swing**, built to help dress rental boutiques manage their inventory, rentals, and customer data efficiently.
 With a user-friendly interface and robust backend logic, the app supports smooth operations for both staff and administrators.
-(A detailed project report is attached to the repository (Rapport.pdf) and includes explanations, screenshots, and visual demonstrations of the application)
+-(A detailed project report is attached to the repository (Report.pdf) and includes explanations, screenshots, and visual demonstrations of the application)
 ---

 ## ✅ Core Features